 Our major outstanding contractual obligations relate to our operating leases, our convertible debt and our license and development agreements with collaborative partners.
-Other than the additional contractual obligations under our strategic partnership with INEX discussed under "Liquidity and Capital Resources " and in Note 15 of the Notes to our unaudited quarterly financial statements, our contractual obligations as of December 31, 2003 are not materially different from our contractual obligations as of June 30, 2003 as disclosed under "Management's Discussion and Analysis of Financial Condition and Results of Operations - Contractual Obligations" in our annual report on Form 10-K for the fiscal year ended June 30, 2003.
+Under our strategic partnership with INEX which was entered into during the three months ended March 31, 2004 we are obligated to pay up to \$20.0 million payment upon Onco TCS receiving approval from the FDA and additional development milestones and sales based bonus payments could total \$43.75 million, of which \$10.0 million is payable upon annual sales first reaching \$125.0 million and \$15.0 million is payable upon annual sales first reaching \$250.0 million.
+INEX will also receive a percentage of commercial sales of Onco TCS and this percentage will increase as sales reach certain predetermined thresholds.
+Other than the additional INEX contracted obligations our contractual obligations as of March 31, 2004 are not materially different from our contractual obligations as of June 30, 2003 as disclosed under "Management's Discussion and Analysis of Financial Condition and Results of Operations - Contractual Obligations" in our annual report on Form 10-K for the fiscal year ended June 30, 2003.